flipz357/flipz357.github.io/_posts/2023-10-04-hacking-a-metric.md

 So let’s conclude that duplicate triples can hack the metric for a pair of graphs, and they duplicate triples are a little devil 😈.
 Next we see what happens when we evaluate a parser on more items.

-#### There’s actually two little devils 😈😈, and they like to dance together: hacking a full parser evaluation by manipulating a single pair
+#### There’s actually two little devils 😈😈, and they work together: hacking a full parser evaluation by manipulating a single pair

 The evaluation mode that is usually applied is called “Micro”.
 Yes right, that’s our second little devil.
 It actually just becomes a devil when it dances with the duplicate devil (which it did in almost all previous AMR parser evaluations).
 Micro scoring means that we count the matching triples over the whole data set (as opposed to, e.g., calculating Smatch for every prediction-gold pair and averaging).
 So this means that by manipulating just a single prediction with our duplicate-hack, we can have any evaluation score that we want!
 Yes, via micro scoring one super-large graph will dominate the result.
 If the graph gets even larger the overall evaluation score converges to the result of the large graph.